HMAC (Hash-Based Message Authentication Codes) Definition

 Help From Okta

-At Okta, we believe in customized security solutions to help our clients thrive.
-Learn how Okta uses HMAC signature algorithms to keep your organization secure.
+At Okta, we believe in customised security solutions to help our clients thrive.
+Learn how Okta uses HMAC signature algorithms to keep your organisation secure.

 HMAC: Keyed-Hashing for Message Authentication.
 (February 1997).
 Network Working Group.